Going to College Before You Go to College

 Fortunately for us (or at least the nerds among us), my school was about two miles from one of the world’s great research universities: UCLA.
 So, for at least a few moments each school year, I became a temporary Bruin.
 I didn’t go to basketball games or sneak into frat parties.
 Instead, I haunted the libraries.

-I spent hours, and sometimes entire weekend days, flipping through card catalogs, hiking up stairs, and scanning shelves at Powell Library and Young Research Library to see what I could find about, among other things, drug legalization, Fidel Castro, John Steinbeck, and Romantic poetry.
+I spent hours, and sometimes entire days of my weekends, flipping through card catalogs, hiking up stairs, and scanning shelves at Powell Library and Young Research Library to see what I could find about, among other things, drug legalization, Fidel Castro, John Steinbeck, and Romantic poetry.
 It was there, among the university’s 8 million volumes, that I learned at least a rudimentary version of how to conduct college-level research and, just as importantly, gained comfort on a college campus.

 In retrospect, I’m sure I had no idea what I was doing.
 My research was not exactly systematic.
 But, I’m equally sure that those awkward perusals helped me get into college and feel comfortable when I got there.